QARIMA: A Quantum Approach To Classical Time Series Analysis: Results: Evaluation Protocol Across Datasets

-The \texttt{woolyrnq} series contains quarterly Australian woollen yarn production and is widely used as a benchmark for low–to–moderate volatility, industry–style time series.
-In our setting the series has $N = 119$ observations; we follow the same rolling/OOS protocol as in the previous datasets and keep the last $55$ points for out-of-sample (OOS) evaluation, using the first $64$ points as the history/training segment.
-This is therefore a \emph{short-history} problem, in contrast to Sunspots and Mauna Loa CO\textsubscript{2}.
-All QARIMA models are evaluated against a classical non-seasonal \texttt{pmdarima} ARIMA$(6,1,0)$ baseline.
-OOS results (MSE, MAPE) together with DM tests (MSE/MAE) are shown in Table~\ref{tab:woolyarn_oos_mse_mape} and Figs.~\ref{fig:woolyarn-mse-mape}–\ref{fig:woolyarn-dm-mae}.
+The \texttt{woolyrnq} dataset comprises quarterly Australian woollen yarn production and is commonly used for evaluating forecasting methods on short industrial time series.
+The series contains $N=119$ observations, of which the first $64$ samples are used for model fitting and the remaining $55$ samples are reserved for out-of-sample (OOS) evaluation following the same rolling forecasting protocol adopted throughout this study.
+All QARIMA variants are compared against a classical non-seasonal \texttt{pmdarima} ARIMA$(6,1,0)$ baseline.
+Forecasting accuracy is assessed using OOS MSE and MAPE, while statistical significance is evaluated through Diebold--Mariano (DM) tests under both MSE and MAE loss functions.
+The corresponding quantitative results are summarized in Table~\ref{tab:woolyarn_oos_mse_mape}, with visual comparisons presented in Figs.~\ref{fig:woolyarn-mse-mape}-\ref{fig:woolyarn-dm-mae}.

-\paragraph{Woolyarn OOS Performance assessment.} \subparagraph{\textbf{MSE/MAPE Comparision}} Unlike Sunspots and CO\textsubscript{2}, the woollen yarn series does \emph{not} reward deeper quantum orders.
-Fig.~\ref{fig:woolyarn-mse-mape} shows that the classical ARIMA(6,1,0) achieves the lowest MSE ($\approx 5.23\times 10^{5}$) and the lowest MAPE ($\approx 0.1053$).
-The closest quantum competitors are Q(6,1,1), Q(9,1,1), and Q(8,1,1), all of which stay in the narrow band $5.29$–$5.38\times 10^{5}$ for MSE and $0.1049$–$0.1054$ for MAPE.
-All other quantum variants (Q(5,1,1), Q(10,1,1), Q(7,1,1), Q(3,1,1), Q(4,1,1)) are clearly worse, with both MSE and MAPE climbing steadily as $p$ is increased or the order is mismatched.
-This pattern is consistent with a short-history, low-noise, business–style series: the classical model already captures the available linear structure, and additional quantum flexibility can overfit the 64-point history.

-\subparagraph{\textbf{DM Test MSE/MAE}} The DM–MSE panels (Fig.~\ref{fig:woolyarn-dm-mse}) show extremely small $p$-values for the high–order quantum models, e.g.\ Q(2,1,1), Q(1,1,1), Q(3,1,1), Q(4,1,1) reach $-\log_{10}(p)$ in the range $10$–$15$, far above the threshold $-\log_{10}(0.05)\approx 1.30$.
-This means their forecast loss sequences are \emph{clearly} different from the classical baseline, and since their mean losses are \emph{larger}, the inference is that classical ARIMA(6,1,0) is the more accurate model for this series.
-On the MAE DM (Fig.~\ref{fig:woolyarn-dm-mae}), most quantum models are again significant, but two models stand out: Q(6,1,1) has $p \approx 0.075$ and Q(5,1,1) has $p \approx 0.44$, so for these two we \emph{cannot} reject equal forecast accuracy under MAE at $\alpha=0.05$.
-This matches the OOS charts: these two are the only quantum models that sit close to the classical bar.